cloudfoundry/bosh-bootloader/docs/howto-target-bosh-director.md

 ## The easy way: `bbl print-env`

+**COMMON GOTCHA:** The quotes are necessary to successfully target the director!
 ```
 eval "$(bbl print-env)"
 ```
-**COMMON GOTCHA:** The quotes above are necessary to successfully target the director!

 or powershell: